 Please read the information below, it will help you have a successful notarization and may help prevent the loss of time and money.

-Please familiarize yourself with the document(s) to be signed before scheduling an appointment with a Notary.
+Please read your documents so that you understand them before scheduling an appointment with a Notary.

-The Notary is at the signing to identify signers and notarize their signatures, not to explain documents.
+The Notary is not present to explain documents.
 Notaries are not qualified to give legal advice or to determine whether a particular document meets the needs of the parties involved.

-We will schedule with you, an appropriate amount of time for signings depending on your particular document(s).
-Anyone signing, including Witnesses, must be on time for the appointment and have proper ID with them.
-The Notary cannot wait beyond the scheduled time limit.
+Any signers, including Witnesses, must be on time for the appointment and have proper ID with them.
+The Notary cannot wait beyond the scheduled appointment time.